The Prime Ministers of William IV (1830-1837)

 Whig – 1835–41 (2nd term of office)

-William Lamb, 2nd Viscount
+William Lamb, 2nd Viscount Melbourne (details as above)

 Notes

-(1) These pictures are © National Portrait Gallery and are displayed under a Creative Commons licence.
+1. Pictures from the NPG are displayed under a Creative Commons licence.

-(2) Source details of pictures in collage: Duke of Wellington from Life of the Field Marshal, his Grace the Duke of Wellington by James Edward Alexander (1840); Earl Grey from The Life and Times of England's Patriot King William IV by J Watkins (1831); Viscount Melbourne from The History of White's by Hon Algernon Bourke (1892); Sir Robert Peel from The Georgian Era by Clarke (1832).
+2. Source details of pictures in collage: Duke of Wellington from Life of the Field Marshal, his Grace the Duke of Wellington by James Edward Alexander (1840); Earl Grey from The Life and Times of England's Patriot King William IV by J Watkins (1831); Viscount Melbourne from The History of White's by Hon Algernon Bourke (1892); Sir Robert Peel from The Georgian Era by Clarke (1832).

 Sources used include: